Home > Destinations > Europe > Eastern Europe > Czech Republic > Prague > Walking Tours > Walking Tour 3

 8. Old Town Hall (Staromestská radnice)

 Try to time your walk so you can pass the hall and its Astronomical Clock at the top of the hour.
-It may be an understated show, but each hour a mechanical parade of saints and sinners performs for the crowd watching below.
+It's an understated show each hour where a mechanical parade of saints and sinners performs for the crowd watching below.
 If you have time and your knees are up to it, try making the steep, narrow walk up to the top of the tower for a picturesque view of Old Town's red roofs.

-Walking past the right side of the clock tower toward the northwest corner of the square, you'll come to:
+Walking past the right side of the clock tower toward the northwest corner of the square, past the crosses on the ground marking spot of the public executions of 27 Czech noblemen in 1621, you'll come to:

 9. St. Nicholas Church (Kostel sv.
 Mikuláse)

-This is the 1735 design of Prague's baroque master architect K. I. Dienzenhofer.
+This is the 1735 design of Prague's baroque master architect K. I. Dientzenhofer.
 The three-towered edifice isn't as beautiful or as ornate inside as his St. Nicholas Church in Lesser Town, but the crystal fixtures are worth a look.
+Like its namesake in Malá Strana, this church hosts expensive but high-quality concerts most afternoons.
+Tickets are sold at the door on the day of the performance.

 From the front of the church, walk behind the back of the Hus monument, through the square, to the broad palace with the reddish roof and balcony in front.
 This is: